On the Road With an Audley Specialist

 Day 21: final day of the trip today, starting with a hotel inspection across town and followed by complimentary walking tour of Malacca courtesy of the Majestic.
 This was a really interesting tour with a great guide, Ms Chu who was very passionate and knowledgeable about the city.
 With a little insider advice from Ms Chu and Mr Bill I lunched at Nancy’s Kitchen, the locals' favourite Peranakan food spot before my two-hour drive to Kuala Lumpur airport and the first of my flights home.

-Find out more about tailor-made holidays to Indonesia & Malaysia
+Find out more about tailor-made vacations to Indonesia & Malaysia

-Book a holiday to Malaysia and experience vibrant modern cities to remote villages in pristine rainforest.
-Good roads and driving on the left make self-driving here a great option.
+Book a vacation to Malaysia and experience vibrant modern cities to remote villages in pristine rainforest.
+Good roads make self-driving here a great option.

 Was this useful?